shreyasm-dev/telid-lang/README.md

-# telid
+# Telid

-telid is a dynamically-typed, interpreted language
+Telid is a dynamically-typed, interpreted language

 This is a learning project.
 It's not good.
 At all.